 - In the meantime make the brine: Mix the sugar, water, vinegar and 1/4 teaspoon salt.
 Stir well until the sugar is melt.

 - Check your vegetables.
 You will see some water drawn out in the bottom of the bowl.
-Squeeze the water out of the veggies and plage them into a clean jar/tupperware.
+Squeeze the water out of the veggies and place them into a clean jar/tupperware.

-- Fill the jar with the brine, Push the vegetable down to make sure all the vegetables are submerged under the brine.
+- Fill the jar with the brine, while pushing the vegetable down to make sure all the vegetables are submerged under the brine.

 - Keep in refrigerator for at least 24hrs.
 Tastes even better after 2 days.
-Keeps well in the refrigerator for 2-3 weeks.
+Keeps well in the refrigerator for at least 4 weeks.

 Love pickled vegetables?
 Check out my two other pickle recipes: